Steveris/steveris.github.io/taxonomy.md

 </details>

 ## Celestial
-Celestials are metaphysical entities originating from high-order or structurally stable Metaphysical Spaces (MS), historically interpreted by human cultures as angels, divine spirits, or intermediaries.
-Despite persistent theological conflation, Celestials are not associated with death processing, afterlife systems, or the Spirit Realm.
-Observed Celestial behavior suggests functional alignment with systemic regulation, boundary enforcement, or metaphysical load-balancing within their native MS. Celestials do not operate according to human ethical frameworks; any perceived benevolence is incidental to function rather than intent.
-Alignment with human values is situational, temporary, and unreliable.
+Celestials are entities originating from high-order, structurally stable Metaphysical Spaces (MS), historically interpreted by human cultures as angels or divine intermediaries.
+They are not associated with death-processing systems or the Spirit Realm.
+Observed behavior indicates functional alignment with structural regulation, boundary enforcement, or systemic stabilization; apparent benevolence or hostility should be treated as incidental to function rather than moral intent.
+Alignment with human values is incidental.
 <img src="/assets/images/celestial.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>